ueberauth/ueberauth_apple/CONTRIBUTING.md

 ### Security Issues

-If you find a security-related issue with this project, please refrain from opening a public issue and instead [email the maintainer](mailto:support@codesandbox.io).
+If you find a security-related issue with this project, please refrain from opening a public issue and instead [create a private security report](https://github.com/ueberauth/ueberauth_apple/security).
-Please include the name of the package in the subject line.

 ### Bugs and Blockers

-Please use [GitHub Issues](https://github.com/codesandbox/ueberauth_apple/issues) to report reproducible bugs.
+Please use [GitHub Issues](https://github.com/ueberauth/ueberauth_apple/issues) to report reproducible bugs.

 ### Feature Requests and Ideas

-Please use [GitHub Discussions](https://github.com/codesandbox/ueberauth_apple/discussions) to share requests and ideas for improvements to the library.
+Please use [GitHub Discussions](https://github.com/ueberauth/ueberauth_apple/discussions) to share requests and ideas for improvements to the library.

 ### Implementing Changes